eCommerce optimization is about offering your customers an outstanding user experience. In lieu of this, there are three pillars you should focus on:

 - Avoid adding friction with your UI design decisions.

 - Showing you care about your customers individually by providing them a personalized shopping experience.

 Improve your website load speed to increase conversion rate and traffic.

 Web users expect a website to load in 3 seconds or less.
 Yet, the average load time for an eCommerce website is around 9 seconds.
 A slow website will make your users leave and direct them towards the competition.

 You can even quantify the lost opportunity of a slow website: for every second your customers wait for your website to load, conversions can fall by up to 20%.
 Moreover, you can calculate how performance improvements could impact your business revenue here.
 In addition, faster loading leads to a better ranking in Google search results.

 There are many things your development team can do in terms of eCommerce optimization, but first things first: you cannot improve what you cannot measure.
 So let’s start with some telemetry.

 Other tools can help you understand your website’s performance while developing it.
 However, while helpful, they do not reflect your actual users’ experience.
 So having a real-time telemetry tool is not optional if you want to get serious results.

 What to measure?

-There is no doubt you should go for the core web vitals on the front-end side.
-Not only because Google includes them in its search results ranking algorithm, but also because they reflect how your users perceive your e-commerce website performance.
-You can use New Relic to measure them.
+During your eCommerce optimization, there is no doubt you should go for the core web vitals on the front-end side.
+Not only because Google includes them in its search results ranking algorithm, but also because they reflect how your users perceive your eCommerce website performance.
+You can use tools such as New Relic to measure them.